microsoft/bedrock-cli/tests/README.md

 ## How to find Definition and Project Ids

 Navigate to your SPK build pipeline in Azure DevOps.
 Pay attention to the URL in the browser.
-The example below is for teh CatalystCode.spk pipeline.
+The example below is for the CatalystCode.spk pipeline.
 The definition id is 128. ![definitionid](./images/definitionid.png)

 You can find the project id but navigating tot